 It’s a similar story with the 1936 Bugatti Type-57 SC Atlantic that was reportedly sold to the Mullin Automotive Museum in California for between $30million and $40million in 2010.

-The Ferrari 250 LM that sold for £8.5million in 2013 was touted as one of the finest examples of Ferrari’s first mid-engined car in existence.
-The car finished 8th overall and 1st in its class at the 1968 Daytona 24-hours.
-It was the 24th of a 32-car production run.
+The Ferrari 250 LM that sold for $17 million in 2015 was touted as one of the finest examples of Ferrari’s first mid-engined car in existence.
+It was comissioned by the Fry family (of chocolate and confectionary fame) and remained in the UK, racing, until 1984 when it was sold to its first non-UK owner.
+It was the 23rd of a 32-car production run.

 Auction: Bonhams, Goodwood Festival of Speed 2014